haribharadwaj/protocols/EEG.rst

 EEG scanning protocol at Purdue SNAPlab
 =======================================
-The would apply for ABRs, EFRs, and cortical EEG measirements.
+These would apply for ABRs, EFRs, and cortical EEG measirements.

 Before the subject arrives